 Without pain, without sacrifice, we would have nothing, Chuck Palahniuk - Fight Club.

-We are going to use Docker.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
+Essentially, running Docker inside an LXC trades a bit of isolation for efficiency – acceptable for many use cases.
 The isolation and security allows you to run many containers simultaneously on a given host.
 Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.

 #!/bin/bash